Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

     store the frequency info in a way that css styles can be easily applied without javascript.

     There is currently no convenience function to convert it to the proper format.

-- If you have a field that stores the source of the media, you can likely map that to `AdditionalNotes`.

 An example with [Anime cards](https://animecards.site/ankicards/) is shown below.